 - Start your season with the dark-seeded 'Provider,' which germinates well in cooler soils.
 Then move into the tried and true 'Jade' — dependably dark green and prolific.

-- Keeping up with bean picking can be tiresome — but a variety like 'E-Z Pick' can make life easier.
-They are more easily detached from the plant; hence the name.
+- Keeping up with bean picking can be tiresome — but a variety like 'Affirmed' can make life easier.
+The plants' upright habit and concentrated set is amenable to both machine and hand harvest.

 - Chefs and gourmands will appreciate 'Tavera.'
-With its smaller pod it is especially well suited to being served "whole on the plate."
+Its extra-fine pods are suitable for serving "whole on the plate."

 - Brighten up the display or plate with some vivid purple and yellow beans, like 'Amethyst' and 'Rocdor.'
 Note that purple beans become green when cooked, whereas yellow beans (aka wax beans) stay yellow.

 - For 3 colors from one bean planting, be sure to check out 'Trilogy' — particularly nice for those with smaller plots, backyard gardens, and urban growing.